AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

 +++**`persistent_cookie`**

-Used in the [Persistent cookie support](/help/components/dimensions/persistent-cookie-support.md) dimension.
+Used in the Persistent cookie support dimension.
 Indicates if the visitor supports cookies that are not discarded after each hit.

+{{#cja-df-post}}

 +++